Bthom024/DS_Final_Project_BWT/README.md

 ### Commit Update 4/28/25
 Committed the final project presentation for the capstone project detailing all major methods, models and results.
 Committed the final project report for the capstone project.

+### Commit Update 4/29/25
+Committed the data used for the entirety of the project.